eshsprogramming/the-last-barcode-symphony/README.md

 ###### Desktop

 Go to **Run -> Edit Configuration** and create a new configuration by clicking the plus button in the top left and selecting `Application`.
-Set the main class to the `com.eshsprogramming.gravity-cat.java.GravityCatDesktop` and select the desktop module.
+Set the main class to the `com.eshsrobotics.the_last_barcode_symphony.java.GravityCatDesktop` and select the desktop module.

 Launch the configuration to run the app on your desktop.